 One of our history topcis this year is the Romans.
 You could Google some Roman mosaics and then make your own on squared paper or using the

 One of our science topics is learning about light and the formation of shadows.
 Discuss the formation of shadows with your parents, using the key word 'opaque'.

 Look at the daily picture on Pobble 365 (http://www.pobble365.com/) or on Once Upon a Picture (https://www.onceuponapicture.co.uk/).
 Write some sentences about the picture, challenging yourself to include -

 - an adjective

-Our new science topic was going to involve us looking at the skeleton.
+Another science topic is the skeleton.
 Can you find some sticks in your garden and make a basic model of the skeleton?
 Maybe you could add some labels of the key bones in our bodies?
 For example, where is my skull, where are my ribs and where is my spine?

 Practise your cursive handwriting. :-)

 Can you draw a timetline putting the following in the correct chronological order - the Romans, the Bronze Age, the Stone Age, the Iron Age, 2020.